-The five Vs of big data
+The Five Vs of Big Data

-- Volume refers to the vast amounts of data generated every second, from all the millions of mobile devices in use these days.
+- 1. Data Volume refers to the vast amounts of data generated every second, from all the millions of mobile devices in use these days.
 All those emails, twitter messages, photos, video clips, sensor data and more that we produce are data that are most valuable to many companies.

-- Veracity refers to the level of trustworthiness of the data.
+- 4. Data Veracity refers to the level of trustworthiness of the data.
 With data growing to magnanimous sizes, it is important that we try to keep the data as clean as possible since dirty data is a virus that can inflict pain upon you like no other.

 So, in case you are taken in by the buzz of big data and data-science, I suggest you look at the five resources listed below.

-Datacamp is best for people with little or no experience in Python and R. It starts with the very basics and has a stepwise approach, where you are given one problem after another.
+Datacamp is best for people with little to no experience in Python and R. It starts with the very basics and has a stepwise approach, where you are given one problem after another.
 It is a godsend for beginners and priced in the budget range.

-- Data Scientist with Python
+- a.
+Data Scientist with Python

-- Quantitative Analysis with R
+- b.
+Quantitative Analysis with R

-- Data Manipulation with Python
+- c.
+Data Manipulation with Python

-- Importing & Cleaning Data with R
+- d.
+Importing & Cleaning Data with R

-- Data Visualization with R
+- e.
+Data Visualization with R

-If you have less time, you can also do smaller courses like-
+If you have less time, you can also do smaller courses like:

-- Intro to Python for Data Science
+- a.
+Intro to Python for Data Science

-- Introduction to R
+- b.
+Introduction to R

-- Joining Data in PostgreSQL
+- c.
+Joining Data in PostgreSQL

-- Intermediate R
+- d.
+Intermediate R

-- Data Analysis and Presentation Skills: the PwC Approach– This Specialization will help you get a hands-on experience with data analysis and the know-how about turning business-intelligence into real-world outcomes.
+a.
+Data Analysis and Presentation Skills: the PwC Approach– This Specialization will help you get a hands-on experience with data analysis and the know-how about turning business-intelligence into real-world outcomes.
 It will give you a better understanding, filtering, and application of data, that will, in turn, help you solve problems faster.
 You will get adept with Microsoft Excel, PowerPoint, and other common data analysis and communication tools.
 Most importantly you will learn to read data and present it.

-- Big Data, UCSD– In case you need to understand big data and how it will impact your business, this specialization is for you.
+b.
+Big Data, UCSD– In case you need to understand big data and how it will impact your business, this specialization is for you.
 You will be able to obtain hands-on experience with the tools and systems used by big data scientists and engineers like Hadoop with MapReduce, Spark, Pig, and Hive.
 You will learn to perform predictive modeling and leverage graph analytics to model problems.
 In case you do toil till the very end, you will be able to complete a Capstone Project, developed in partnership with data software company Splunk, in which you will be allowed to apply the basic concepts that you learned.

-- SQL for data science, UC Davis- This course is designed to give you a primer in the fundamentals of SQL along with working with data that will help you migrate to the database needs of data science world.
+d.
+SQL for data science, UC Davis- This course is designed to give you a primer in the fundamentals of SQL along with working with data that will help you migrate to the database needs of data science world.
 The course starts with the very basics and assumes zero SQL knowledge.
 The complexity grows steadily and gradually will have you write both simple and complex queries to help you select data from tables.

-Check out Datastock in case you need comprehensive, clean and ready-to-use pre-crawled web datasets from different industries across the globe.
+Check out Datastock in case you need comprehensive, clean and ready-to-use web datasets from different industries across the globe.
 The solution is ideal for those who are looking for ready-to-use datasets to perform analysis and gain insights and acquire data science skills.

 Kaggle is the place to do data science projects, and one of the most popular websites among budding data scientists.
 It gives various options like:

-- Starting your own new project
+- a.
+Starting your own new project

-- Exploring projects created by others
+- b.
+Exploring projects created by others

-- Joining one of their sponsored competitions
+- c.
+Joining one of their sponsored competitions

 Their hands-on method teaches you all the skills you need to become a data scientist, data analyst, or data engineer.
-You can learn in various ways-
+You can learn in various ways:

-- Writing code
+- a.
+Writing code

-- Working with data
+- b.
+Working with data

-- Building projects
+- c.
+Building projects